About This Chapter

 48. Syllables Lesson for Kids: Definition & Rules

 Did you know that words are often like puzzles, made of smaller pieces or parts?
-These pieces of words are called syllable and this lesson will teach you how to find and use them.
+These pieces of words are called syllables and this lesson will teach you how to find and use them.
 Read on to learn more about syllables!

 49. Multiple Meaning Words: Lesson for Kids